Corleck Head: Description

-The Corleck Head is formed from a round piece of local limestone carved into a three faced tricephalic skull.
+The Corleck Head is formed from a round piece of local limestone carved into a three-faced tricephalic skull.
 It is a relatively large example of the type, being 33 cm high and 22.5 cm wide at its widest point.
 The head cuts off just below the chin.
-The faces are in low relief and could be male or female, but are similar in form and their enigmatic expressions.
+The faces are in low relief and could be male or female, but are similar in form and in their enigmatic expressions.
 Each has basic and simply described features, yet appear to convey slightly different moods.
 They all have a broad and flat wedge-shaped nose and a thin, narrow, slit mouth.
 The protruding eyes are wide yet closely set and seem to stare at the viewer; they lack beards and do not have ears.
 One has heavy eyebrows, and another has a small hole at the centre of its mouth, a feature of unknown significance found on several contemporary Irish stone heads and examples from England, Wales and Bohemia.

 Archaeologists assume the Corleck Head was intended as a prominent element of a larger structure containing other stone or wooden sculptures.
-It has a hole on its base indicating that it may have been intended to be placed on top of a pedestal, likely on a tenon (a joint connecting two pieces of material).
+It has a hole on its base indicating that it may have been intended to be placed on top of a pedestal, likely on a tenon (a protruding joint connecting two pieces of material).

 The Corleck Head is widely considered the finest of the Celtic stone idols, largely due to its contrasting simplicity of design and complexity of expression.
 In 1962 the archaeologist Thomas Paterson wrote that only the triple-head idol found in Cortynan, County Armagh, shares features drawn from such bare outlines.
 According to Paterson, the Corleck Head indicates a degree of sophistication of craft absent in other contemporary Irish examples.
 In 1972 the archaeologist Etienn Rynne described the Corleck Head as "unlike all others in its elegance and economy of line".